slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 ### Updating Triggers in the CLI

-To update a Trigger using the Hermes CLI, make the desired update to your existing [Trigger File](#creating-triggers-using-the-hermes-cli).
+To update a Trigger using the Slack CLI, make the desired update to your existing [Trigger File](#creating-triggers-using-the-slack-cli).
 When this is done, run the `slack trigger update` command from the CLI with a `--trigger-id` flag to identify the trigger to be updated.

 ```
 slack trigger update --trigger-id Ft123ABC --trigger-def "path/to/trigger.ts"